GSA/digitalgov.gov/content/news/2024/08/2024-08-21-introducing-the-department-of-homeland-security-customer-experience-toolkit.md

   Directorate developed a customer experience (CX) toolkit to help agencies implement customer experience strategies using a human-centered design approach.
-The toolkit offers resources to enhance service delivery, processes, and systems, following a “ready, Set, Grow” framework for planning and implementing CX strategies.
+The toolkit offers resources to enhance service delivery, processes, and systems, following a “Ready, Set, Grow” framework for planning and implementing CX strategies.
 It aims to improve government interactions with citizens by prioritizing ease, efficiency, and transparency.
 summary: The Department of Homeland Security’s Customer Experience (DHS CX) Directorate developed a customer experience (CX) toolkit to help agencies implement customer experience strategies using a human-centered design approach.
-The toolkit offers resources to enhance service delivery, processes, and systems, following a “ready, Set, Grow” framework for planning and implementing CX strategies.
+The toolkit offers resources to enhance service delivery, processes, and systems, following a “Ready, Set, Grow” framework for planning and implementing CX strategies.
 It aims to improve government interactions with citizens by prioritizing ease, efficiency, and transparency.
 # See all topics at https://digital.gov/topics